Solinea/docker-debian/README.md

 solinea/debian
 ---

-Minimal base image Debian stable.
+Minimal base image from Debian stable.

 `solinea/debian` is a Docker base image based on a stable release of Debian.